The Importance of Penetration Testing for PCI DSS Compliance

-Why is Penetration Testing important?
+Why is Penetration Testing important for PCI DSS Compliance?

 In order to comply with the PCI DSS, the Payment Card Industry Security Standards Council (PCI SSC) set out a number of requirements organisations need to adhere to, you can read all of these requirements here.
 Some of these requirements which we will look at below touch on the importance of both Vulnerability Scans and in-depth Penetration Tests

 Requirement 6.6 states that any public-facing applications new threats and vulnerabilities should be addressed on an ongoing basis.
 As such applications can be primary targets for attackers, the requirement to carry out regular reviews of such applications is intended to reduce the number of vulnerabilities.

 Establishing, a Vulnerability Scan routine can assist with meeting this requirement.
 These scans can be automated, however, we at Secora Consulting believe in going beyond automated scanning.
 Our Vulnerability Assessment services are led by our industry-leading consultants.
 We manually verify all our findings to remove false positives and provide your organisation with peace of mind while ensuring any remediation work carried out will directly improve your overall security.
 On top of this, we provide you with a detailed analysis of how any issues identified will directly affect your organisation.

 Requirements 11.3.1 & 11.3.2